Factory License

 Please complete the wizard form above to generate your statutory invoice breakup.

-Penalties for Non-Compliance
+Penalties for Non-Compliance of Pollution NOC Rules

-• Formal show-cause notices from WBPCB
+• Show-cause notice from WBPCB

-• Surprise inspection of premises by Regional Officers
+• Inspection of premises

-• Refusal, rejection, suspension, or revocation of the consent application
+• Suspension or revocation of consent

 Timelines for Approval